paesanilab/MBX/README.md

   * this PEF is available by request.

-The following publications apply, validate, or otherwise use various MB-nrg PEFs through MBX:
+Below is a (non-exhaustive) list of publications which apply, validate, or otherwise use various MB-nrg PEFs through MBX:
 - Realistic phase diagram of water from “first principles” data-driven quantum simulations
   * [Nat.
 Commun.
 14, 3349 (2023)](https://doi.org/10.1038/s41467-023-38855-1)
 - Hydration Free Energies of Alkali Metal and Halide Ions from Data-Driven Many-Body Potentials